grepdisc/kindfools/_pages/writeon.md

 - Tuesday, December 9th WRITE ON on Zoom.
 - Thursday, December 18th WRITE ON at the Frank E. Merriweather Library
 - Tuesday, January 13th WRITE ON at Rise of WNY
+- Tuesday, February 10th WRITE ON - Home at the Unitarian Universalist Church of Buffalo with L'Arche Buffalo